nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The filter feature is achieved using the functionality of the `FilteredList` class built into JavaFX, which filters its contents based on a specified `Predicate`.
 This `Predicate` is constructed from the filters specified whenever the `filter-applicant` command is called.

+The `FilterApplicantCommand#execute()` method has guard clauses to check that the contents of the input are valid through the `FilterApplicantDescriptor#hasAnyFilter()` method.
+If contents are valid, it uses mapping via the `FilterApplicantCommand#applicantMatchesFilter` method to filter out all applicants matching the given criteria.
+A new filtered list is now displayed on the MTR UI.

-Given below is an example usage scenario of the applicant filter feature.
+Given below is an example usage scenario of the applicant filter feature. <br>
+Preconditions: Applicant exists in MTR and valid filters provided.

+Step 1.
+User inputs command `filter-applicant status/rejected`.
+The app parser stores all information in a new `FilterApplicantDescriptor` instance.

+Step 2.
+Model executes `FilterApplicantCommand#applicantMatchesFilter` method my mapping all applicants to check if they meet the criteria/information given.

+Step 3.
+Results of this new filtered list is then passed to the model and is reflected onto the UI.

+The following activity diagram summarizes the actions taken when LogicManager executes the FilterApplicantCommand:
+[to be added]

 *{More to be added}*